akoreman/Marching-Cubes-Unity-Job-System/README.md

 # Marching Cubes

 WIP.
-Implementation of the marching cubes algorithm to visualise scalar fields.
+Implementation of the marching cubes algorithm to visualise isolines of scalar fields.
 Main goal is to create fluid-like effects.
 Implemented using Unity3D.

 **Currently implemented:**